jmfrancklab/pyspecdata/doc_src/index.rst

 so have written wrappers for a few different types of NMR (nuclear magnetic resonance) and ESR (electron spin resonance) file formats.
-You can use the :func:`find_file` function to automatically detect these files and load them as an nddata.
+You can use the :func:`pyspecdata.find_file` function to automatically load them as nddata.

 Additionally, we have written several classes that allow you to read nddata objects directly from *e.g.* an oscilloscope.
+These are available as separate repositories on github (please contact us for further info).

+Finally, you can easily build nddata from standard arrays, as discussed in the section :ref:`nddata-summary-label`.

 Contents:
 ---------

+There are many other features of pySpecData that govern the interaction of ndata objects with plots and, *e.g.* that allow you to generate a nice PDF laboratory notebook showing every step of your data processing.
+These and further details are covered in the various sections of the documentation:

 .. toctree::
     :maxdepth: 2